Acumane/flicka/README.md

 ### Disclaimer
 My fine-tuned values have been redacted, and no further instructions will be given on its use.
 What's left will only be useful to some.
 Code responsibly, the risk is yours.

-The rest of you: your friend in Diamond 5 needs to touch grass.
-Learn to love low Elo hell.